ZenghaoWang/Probation/README.md

 The game ends once 30 normal moles have showed up.

 ## Setup
+1. Download v0.1.apk.
+2. On your android device, enable the setting to install apps from external sources.
+3. Install the apk.

 (For the TAs and CSC207 team) If the project gradle fails to run or shows an error, try the following steps:
 Checkout from version control, and load it as normal Close the file